 - By registering and participating for this event, all drivers give explicit permission for other drivers, spectators, and/or executive members to take photos/videos of their vehicles while participating in the event.
 Furthermore, all drivers acknowledge that these photos will be publicly posted without removing any identifying features (including license plates) and may be used for personal or promotional purposes without any form of payment or consideration.

-- Snell/DOT 2005 helmets are required to be worn by anyone in a vehicle that is competing, this includes passengers and drivers.
+- Snell/DOT 2010 or newer helmets are required to be worn by anyone in a vehicle that is competing, this includes passengers and drivers.

 - Helmets will be inspected during tech inspection.

 - There will be no more than two people in a vehicle that is competing.

 - Passengers are allowed for official timed runs.

 - The privilege to have a passenger ride along can be revoked by a UBCSCC executive at any time.